ChainSafe/Multix/.github/pull_request_template.md

 #### Compatibility
 - [ ] Functionality of change validated with a connected account with multisig
 - [ ] Applicable elements hidden / disabled for watched multisigs / pure
+- [ ] Looks good for solo multisig
+- [ ] Looks good for multisig with proxy

 #### Maintenance
 - [ ] Tests added